SpektraSystems/Azure-Partner-Quickstarts-Guide/README.md

 ### C.	Template Development, Testing & Documentation
 After acceptance of the Quickstart idea, Partner may start to develop the Quickstart solution.
 Partner should follow below instructions:

-*	Understand and follow Solution Design Consideration best practices available in this document
+* Understand and follow **Solution Design Consideration** best practices available in this document.
-*	Understand and follow template development checklist  available in this document
+* Understand and follow **template development checklist**  available in this document.
-*	Build the QuickStart template comprising
+* Build the QuickStart template comprising.
-  * Azuredeploy.json Template File
+  *  azuredeploy.json Template File
   *  Nested templates if any
-  * Azuredeploy.parameters.json file
+  *  azuredeploy.parameters.json file
-  * Documentations as specified in Section-5
+  *  Documentations as specified in **Section-5**
-*	Develop the required documentation for the Quickstart following best practices given here
+*	Develop the required documentation for the Quickstart following best practices given **here**
-*	Test the Quickstart in every scenario available here
+* Test the Quickstart in every scenario available **here**